Caaz/caaz.github.io/vault/_index.md

 title: Daniel / Caaz
 date: 2024-12-22T19:37:20
 draft: false
-lastmod: 2024-12-29T15:37:45
+lastmod: 2025-01-04T21:14:52
 ---
 ## About me
 Hi!
 My name is **Daniel**, but online, I go by **Caaz**.
-With over ten years of professional experience and twenty years as a hobbyist developer under my belt, you can bet I'm passionate about programming, architecture, and
+With over ten years of professional experience and twenty years as a hobbyist developer under my belt, you can bet I'm passionate about programming, architecture (in a project sense), and games.

 I've always learned best when teaching others what I know.
 That's why you'll see me sharing articles, tutorials, and code examples on this site - it helps me solidify my own understanding of topics and ensures that everything is explained in a way that's easy to grasp for all levels of experience.